Lumi-supercomputer/lumi-userguide/docs/storage/lumio/advanced.md

 LUMI project could accidentally delete it**

 !!! warning
-	Be very carefully when configuring and updating access to buckets and objects.
+	Be very careful when configuring and updating access to buckets and objects.
-	It's possible to lock yourself out from your own data.
-Or alternatively make objects visible to the whole world.
-In the former case, data recovery might not be possible and your data could be permanetly lost.
+	**It's possible to lock yourself out from your own data**, or alternatively make objects visible to the whole world.
+In the former case, data recovery might not be possible and your data could be permanently lost.

 ### ACLs vs Policies